STOP PRESS: Verdict to be announced Thursday

 Interviews amd info – Email us (24 hours): firstname.lastname@example.org

 Posted on October 10, 2011, in Legal Update and tagged books, brent, brent libraries, campaign, community, education, jeremy hunt, libraries, library, London, preston, preston library, save preston library, savelibraries, ukuncut, Wembley.
 Bookmark the permalink.
-Comments Off.
+Comments Off on STOP PRESS: Verdict to be announced Thursday.